 Bristol Road, Stonehouse, GL10 3RA | (01453) 794950

 Stonehouse Court is a 17th-century manor house hotel situated in a peaceful location overlooking Stroud Water Canal.
 This charming venue also boasts glorious views of the Stroud Valley.

 The hotel’s Court Brasserie is a hidden gem for foodies, inviting both guests and non-residents to dine in impressive surrounds; merging the classic charm of a 17th century manor with modern British dishes selected by head chef, Lewis Dixon, who has a passion for creating sustainable menus using Stonehouse Court’s very own Chef’s Garden, and locally sourced, seasonal produce.

-The hotel also serves afternoon tea every day from 12pm to 5pm, with a choice of cream tea and fully tiered selection of sandwiches, scones and cakes.
-Guests can also add a glass of champagne for the ultimate special occasion.
+The hotel serves afternoon tea every day from 12pm to 5pm, with a choice of cream tea and fully tiered selection of sandwiches, scones and cakes.
+Guests can also add a glass of champagne to make it a sparkling occasion.